 The Department of Driver Services (DDS) regulates Driver Improvement Clinics (DI) also referred to as Defensive Driving Clinics (DDC).
 All clinics must provide standard instructions from one of the DDS approved curriculums.
 Currently, five curriculums have been approved for use in Georgia DDC clinics.
 Instructors must successfully complete a comprehensive training class from one of the five approved curriculums prior to being licensed by DDS.

 1. How do I become certified as a driver improvement instructor and/or a driver improvement clinic?

 You may visit the Driver Improvement Regulated Program page for information and applications.
 Please include all required documents on the application checklist when you submit it to the Regulatory Compliance Division.
 All clinic owners/corporate officers and instructor applicants are required to submit electronic fingerprints through the Georgia Applicant Processing System as part of the application process.

 2. I was fingerprinted when I initially became certified.
 Why do I need to be fingerprinted again for recertification?

 Fingerprints that are used for non-criminal justice purposes are only retained by the Georgia and Federal Bureaus of Investigation for a matter of days and then purged, hence the need to be re-fingerprinted.
 In addition, the decision to recertify an individual or entity must be based on current criminal history results.

 3. I am currently certified as a driver improvement instructor and/or a driver improvement clinic.
 When and how do I recertify?

 Certifications are valid for a period of four years, unless otherwise noted.
-You may download the DI Instructor Recertification Application and the DI Clinic Recertification Application from our website.
+You may download theand the from our website.
 Please include all required documents on the application checklist when you submit it to the Regulatory Compliance Division.